Douglas Coupland on Novelty and Craft; the analog world gets new attention

 The exhibition of Verger’s work is, above all, much.

 Pierre Verger was an anthropologist who traveled extensively, taking photographs.
 His images led visitors around the world.
 He made a lot of images.
 Some are monumental, but many are primarily ethnographic documentary.
 And many they are.
-A tighter selection would have been better, as far as I’m concerned.
+A tighter selection would have been possible, leading to a more a more exciting exhibition.

 We walk on to the exhibition on Diana Blok in the corner of the room—or so it seems.
 Unlike the exhibition on Verger, Blok’s work is tightly curated, leading to a very interesting tentative exhibition.